 Non-accrual We place loans on non-accrual status when principal and interest payments are past due by 90 days or more, or when there is reasonable doubt that we will collect principal or interest.
 Accrued interest is generally reversed when a loan is placed on non-accrual.
 Interest payments received on non-accrual loans may be recognized as income or applied to principal depending upon management's judgment.
 Non-accrual loans are restored to accrual status when past due principal and interest is paid and, in our management's judgment, are likely to remain current.
-At December 31, 2019, certain investments in eight portfolio companies held by the Company were on non-accrual status with a combined fair value of approximately \$16.1 million, or 4.7% of the fair value of our portfolio.
+At March 31, 2020, certain investments in ten portfolio companies held by the Company were on non-accrual status with a combined fair value of approximately \$28.2 million, or 11.0% of the fair value of our portfolio.
+At March 31, 2020, certain investments in two portfolio.
 At September 30, 2019, certain investments in seven portfolio companies held by the Company were on non-accrual status with a combined fair value of approximately \$22.3 million, or 5.6% of the fair value of our portfolio.